 In the context of an audit of the tax loss carryforward declared by CSAV for the tax year 2020, on November 8 and 17, 2022, the Chilean Internal Revenue Service ("SII") issued requests for new information, specifically background information regarding the origin of the referred tax loss carryforward as of said date.
 This request was also extended to the corporate structure of CSAV's investment in Germany, CSAV's influence in the administration or management of Hapag-Lloyd and the way in which CSAV recognizes foreign source income, in light of Article 41 G of the Income Tax Law.
-In this context, on April 28, 2023, the SII served the Company with Summons No. 33, requesting clarification and additional explanation of the answers provided by CSAV, expressing certain questions regarding the Company's criteria for the tax treatment of foreign source income, within the framework of article 41 G of the Income Tax Law.
+Within this context, on April 28, 2023, the SII communicated Summons No. 33, requesting clarification and additional explanation of the answers provided by CSAV, expressing certain questions regarding the Company's criteria for the tax treatment of foreign source income, within the framework of article 41 G of the Income Tax Law.
 It also asked the Company to provide further background information on minor legal expenses.
 Finally, with respect to the tax loss carryforward declared by CSAV for tax year 2020 and the items that comprise it, the SII has made no further comments and no additional information has been requested.
-As of the date of issuance of these Interim Consolidated Financial Statements, the audit is still underway.
+As of the date of issuance of these Interim Consolidated Financial Statements, CSAV has responded to Summons No. 33, and the aforementioned audit is still in progress.